How to Choose Interior Doors—from Closet to French Doors

-How much do you want to spend?
-Interior door costs span as low as $25 to a more heady $1,000 or more, so having a target budget will narrow your field to a more manageable set of choices.
+Interior door costs span as low as $25, to a headier $1,000 or more; so having a target budget will narrow your field to a more manageable set of choices.

 Several kinds of materials are available to achieve the practicality and the look that you want.
 In rough order of cost from least to most expensive, doors can be hollow core, solid core, solid wood, or metal.
 Within the selection of both hollow core and solid core, there are molded or MDF options.

-Hollow core: This means that the interior of the door is filled with cardboard baffle or another similarly light material.
-Given the inexpensive construction, they are very affordable but do little to prevent sound transfer or provide insulation.
+This means that the interior of the door is filled with cardboard baffle or another similar light material.
+Given the inexpensive construction, they are very affordable but do little to prevent any sound transfer or provide insulation.
 They are not optimal for fire safety, and are easily dented but good for paint-grade applications.
 Starts at $25.

-Solid core: These doors are made of composite wood on the interior, with a wood veneer on the exterior.
+These doors are made of composite wood on the interior, with a wood veneer on the exterior.
 Composites are extremely dense, and therefore heavier than a solid wood door.
-High density limits sound transfer, making them an excellent fit for bathrooms and bedrooms.
+High-density limits sound transfer, making them an excellent fit for bathrooms and bedrooms.
 Sometimes, a solid core door can be made of a single slab of more affordable wood, such as pine, that is faced with a more expensive wood, such as teak.
-Other notable qualities are their durability and weather-resistance.
+Other notable qualities are their durability and weather resistance.
 Solid core doors can be painted or stained.
 Starts at $50, but averages around $200.

-Molded: These doors are created from fiberglass or wood byproducts that have been molded to look like a wooden door.
+These doors are created from fiberglass or wood byproducts that have been molded to look like wooden doors.
 They can be either hollow or solid core.
 Good for painting, but not suitable for staining.
 Ranges from $20 to $150.

-MDF: Medium density fiberboard is an engineered wood product.
+Medium-density fiberboard (“MDF”) is an engineered wood product.
 Generally considered higher quality than molded doors, they are also heavier, block sound better, and come in either hollow or solid core.
 Also good for painting, but not suitable for staining.
 Starts at $30.

-Solid wood: This type of door is made entirely from natural wood.
+This type of door is made entirely from natural wood.
 Depending on the species of tree, the wood can range widely in terms of sound transfer.
-Pine, for example, is lightweight compared mahogany which is very heavy and thus a sound-deadening option.
-They tend to be the most expensive option, and can be more customizable.
+Pine, for example, is lightweight compared to mahogany, which is very heavy, and thus a sound-deadening option.
+They tend to be the most expensive option and can be more customizable.
 They are more susceptible to changes in climate.
 Solid wood is easily painted, stained, or left as is for a more rustic look.
 Starts at $100, but averages around $500 to $1,000 for quality hardwood.

-Metal: Metal doors are rare for interiors, but increasingly popular.
-Usually they tend to be steel and glass, and create an industrial or loft-like feel to separate an office or library space.
+Metal doors are rare for interiors, but are increasingly popular.
+They tend to be made of steel and glass and create an industrial or loft-like feel to separate an office or library space.
 They are the heaviest option and may even require reinforcing to make sure that the surrounding frame can withstand the weight.
 While they don’t dent easily, they do scratch.
 Metal can be painted.
 Starts at $100, but can run into the thousands of dollars.